dtc111111/plgslam/README.md

 ```
 </details>

-Once the data is downloaded and set up properly, you can run ESLAM:
+Once the data is downloaded and set up properly, you can run PLGSLAM:
 ```bash
 python -W ignore run.py configs/ScanNet/scene0000.yaml
 ```